Please Scroll Down for Individual Lessons

 - Ask students who were the first people to live in the Evanston area (Native Americans) and who came next (early settlers from the east coast).

 - Share with students photos of early settlers and information about their families.
-Talk about how far these pioneer families had to travel from their original homes to Evanston.
+Talk about how far these pioneer families had to travel from their original homes, both in the United States and other countries, to Evanston.
 Discuss how they might have made that journey.

 - Create a bulletin board display as a class by pinning up the U.S. map.
 Pin up each pioneer photo card somewhere in the space around the map.
 Connect the card to the map by placing a pushpin in the loop at the end of the string and pinning it onto the state in which the family started.